matt-degraffenreid/agent-assist-integrations/aa-integration-backend/readme.md

 ## [Cloud Pub/Sub](https://cloud.google.com/pubsub/docs/publisher)

 Cloud Pub/Sub topics should be configured in conversation profiles.
-Agent Assist will publish suggestions, new messages and conversation lifecycle related events to the topic, with suggestions in the form of [HumanAgentAssistantEvent](https://cloud.google.com/dialogflow/es/docs/reference/rest/v2beta1/HumanAgentAssistantEvent) and both new messages and conversation lifecycle events packed as [ConversationEvent](https://cloud.google.com/dialogflow/es/docs/reference/rest/v2beta1/ConversationEvent).
-For each conversation profile, these three kinds of event messages are published to different topics.
+Agent Assist will publish suggestions, new messages and conversation lifecycle related events to the topic, with  suggestions in the form of [HumanAgentAssistantEvent](https://cloud.google.com/dialogflow/es/docs/reference/rest/v2beta1/HumanAgentAssistantEvent) and both new messages and conversation lifecycle events and new recognition result notification events are packed as [ConversationEvent](https://cloud.google.com/dialogflow/es/docs/reference/rest/v2beta1/ConversationEvent).
+For each conversation profile, these four kinds of event messages are published to different topics.
 A sample conversation lifecycle event message can be `{"conversation":"projects/your-project-id/locations/global/conversations/your-conversation-id","type":"CONVERSATION_STARTED"}`, which indicates the start of a conversation.

 ## Cloud Pub/Sub Interceptor (deployed on [Cloud Run](https://cloud.google.com/run/docs))